ignasijuez/KULEUVEN-ComputerScience-Cybersecurity/Distributed Systems/README.md

 - Recomendation to do the optional lab since you can skip one question on the final exam
 - As always ask for past exams and solutions to the natives or vtk
 - Will not post the solutions to the labs until ratakes end
+- Mandatory readings can help but did not read any